Plenary speakers include:

 Premier Inn, Blackburn, Cathedral Quarter, room from £72.00 per night (this location is 900 meters walking distance to UCBC)

-Terry McDonough, Lecturer in English Language, University Centre Blackburn College, UK
+Terry McDonough, Lecturer in Linguistics, University Centre at Blackburn College, UK

 Paul Reynolds, Reader in Sociology and Social Philosophy, Edge Hill University, UK (and co-director, CDSS)

 The Future is Now:

 Utopia, Dystopia, and the Crises of Tomorrow

 Blackburn, Lancashire, UK

 23rd – 25th May, 2018.